g123k/flutter_plugin_device_apps/README.md

-# Flutter Device apps plugin
+# Device Apps plugin for Flutter

 [![Pub](https://img.shields.io/pub/v/device_apps.svg)](https://pub.dartlang.org/packages/device_apps)

-A plugin to get the list of installed applications (iOS is not supported yet).
+A plugin to list installed applications on an Android device (⚠️ iOS is not supported).

+## Change with Android 11

+Starting with Android 11, Android applications targeting API level 30, willing to list "external" applications have to declare a new "normal" permission in their `AndroidManifest.xml` file called [`QUERY_ALL_PACKAGES`](https://developer.android.com/reference/kotlin/android/Manifest.permission#query_all_packages).
+A few notes about this:

+- A normal permission doesn't require the user consent
+- Don't worry, this plugin automatically adds the permission for you

+However, publishing applications on the Google Play with this kind of feature **may change** in the future.
+[Quoting from the documentation](https://developer.android.com/reference/kotlin/android/Manifest.permission#query_all_packages):

+> In an upcoming policy update, look for Google Play to provide guidelines for apps that need the QUERY_ALL_PACKAGES permission.

+**👍 Right now, there is no limitation, but be aware that this may change in the future.**

 ## Getting Started

-First, you have to import the package in your dart files with:
+First, you have to import the package in your dart file with:
 ```dart
 import 'package:device_apps/device_apps.dart';
 ```

 ## List of installed applications

-To get the list of the apps installed on the device:
+To list applications installed on the device:

 ```dart
 List<Application> apps = await DeviceApps.getInstalledApplications();
 ```

 You can filter system apps if necessary.

-Note: The list of apps is not ordered!
+**Note**: The list of apps is not ordered!
+You have to do it yourself.

-### Get apps with launch intent
+### Get apps with a launch Intent
-You can now get only those apps with launch intent by using the following option.
-Also add `includeSystemApps` option to get all the apps that have launch intent.
+A launch Intent means you can launch the application.

+To list only the apps with launch intents, simply use the `onlyAppsWithLaunchIntent: true` attribute.

 ```dart
 // Returns a list of only those apps that have launch intent